-Highest and best use analysis involves assessing the subject as if vacant.
+Highest and best use analysis involves assessing the subject as if vacant and as improved.

 HIGHEST AND BEST USE AS THOUGH VACANT

 Legal Permissibility

 The legally permissible uses were discussed in detail in the site analysis and zoning sections of this report.
 Permissible uses are broad, allowing for most types of multiple family residential development.